Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Evolution: System Modifications to Enable Sensing

-For downlink sensing without requiring full-duplexing capability, one option is to deploy a BS that only works on the receiving mode.
+For downlink sensing without requiring full-duplexing capability, one near-term option is to deploy a BS that only works on the receiving mode \cite{ni2020waveform}.
 It can be configured as a receiver either for downlink sensing only or for both communication and downlink sensing.

 To implement this near-term downlink sensing, changes to the hardware may be required.
 This is because the receiver in current BSs is conventionally designed to receive uplink communication signals only, and downlink sensing requires the receiving of downlink communication signals.
-The required change is insignificant for time-division duplexing (TDD) systems since a TDD transceiver generally uses a switch to control the connection of antennas to the transmitter or receiver.
+The required change is insignificant for TDD systems since a TDD transceiver generally uses a switch to control the connection of antennas to the transmitter or receiver.
 Thus the change is only the adjustment of the transmitting and receiving period so that the switch is equivalently always connected to the receiver.
-For frequency division duplexing (FDD) systems, the BS receivers may be incapable of working on downlink frequency bands, and modification to the hardware is required.
+For FDD systems, the BS receivers may be incapable of working on downlink frequency bands, and modification to the hardware is required.
 Therefore, it is more cost-effective to implement downlink sensing in TDD than in FDD systems.

 Alternatively, we can also deploy a dedicated receiving-only node for both downlink and uplink sensing, as well as communications if desired.
 This is particularly feasible for TDD systems.
 In TDD systems, downlink and uplink sensing signals can then be (largely) separated in time at the receiver.
-Even if this node only has one receiving antenna, we can still use its collected signal to estimate the angle of departing (AoD) values if multiple antennas are applied in the transmitter with position known to the receiver \cite{Zhitong20}.
 Of course, to remove the ambiguity in delay estimation, clock synchronization is required between the transmitters and this node.
 An example is shown as RRU2 in Fig. \ref{fig-system} for a CRAN, which can perform downlink and uplink sensing using received signals from RRU1 and RRU3, respectively.